+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 One of the tiniest and least expected creatures you can expect to come across at high altitudes on Everest is the Himalayan jumping spider.
 This small spider is hardly larger than your fingernail, but it is one of the hardiest animals that lives over 6,000 meters.

-These small hunters possess huge frontal eyes, which make them appear to be almost intelligent and interested in what surrounds them.
+These small hunters possess large frontal eyes, which make them appear to be almost intelligent and interested in what surrounds them.

 The Himalayan jumping spiders have been living in the highest altitudes of Mount Everest over generations and generations.
-These small animals inhabiting the frozen mountainsides have been recorded by local climbers and scientists.
+Local climbers and scientists have recorded these small animals living on the frozen mountainsides.

-These spectacular spiders have been observed over the decades by mountaineers climbing up to the summit in areas where they appear to be the only creatures that can survive.
+Mountaineers have observed these remarkable spiders for decades while climbing toward the summit, where they appear to be among the only creatures capable of surviving.
 These common occurrences affirm that jumping spiders are the toughest creatures at high altitudes.

 Young Himalayan Jumping Spiders are microscopic upon birth and are not much more than half an inch when mature.
 They are solitary hunters on the frozen ground, though so small.
 To endure the severe cold and harsh conditions at high altitudes, they possess special antifreeze-like proteins in their bodies that make them not freeze.